hobbo91/BetterBright/README.md

 **`disable_sleep`** - stop the PSP from auto-sleeping on its own.
 Manual sleep (the power switch) still works. `1` = on, `0` = off (default).
-Use with caution - the console can stay awake indefinitely.
+Use with caution - the console will never automatically sleep when enabled ☕.

 **`osd_enable`** - briefly show **"Brightness Level: NN"** when you change it, with the label in your **system language**.
 Latin languages (English, French, German, Spanish,